-When you write TypeScript for your own app, you control all the types.
+When you write TypeScript for your own application, you own all the types.
 A framework is different — you’re writing types for code you haven’t seen yet.
-The consumer will pass in their own components, their own entities, their own scene logic.
+Users will pass in their own components, their own systems, their own world configurations.

-Getting generics right so the framework stays helpful without becoming a straitjacket took real iteration.
+Getting generics right so the framework is helpful without becoming a straitjacket took real iteration.
 The wrong approach:

-// Too rigid — forces consumers into your exact class hierarchy
+// Too rigid — forces users into your specific class hierarchy

 class System {